Secant non-defectivity via collisions of fat points: Abstract

 \section{Abstract}

-Secant defectivity of projective varieties is classically approached via dimensions of linear systems with multiple base points in general position.
-The latter can be studied via degenerations.
-We exploit a technique that allows some of the base points to collapse together.
-We deduce a general result which we apply to prove a conjecture by Abo and Brambilla: for $c\ge 3$ and $d\ge 3$, the Segre-Veronese embedding of $\p^m\times\p^n$ in bidegree $(c,d)$ is non-defective.
+The computation of dimensions of secant varieties of projective varieties is classically approached via dimensions of linear systems with multiple base points in general position.
+Non-defectivity can be proved via degenerations.
+In this paper, we use a technique that allows some of the base points to collapse together in order to deduce a new general criterion for non-defectivity.
+We apply this criterion to prove a conjecture by Abo and Brambilla: for $c\ge 3$ and $d\ge 3$, the Segre-Veronese embedding of $\p^m\times\p^n$ in bidegree $(c,d)$ is non-defective.